crocs-muni/usable-cert-validation/_guides/mbedtls.md

 <div class="section"><div class="container" markdown="1">

 {:.text-success}

 ## Optional: Checking revocation using local CRLs

 Mbed TLS natively provides only _offline_ revocation checking.
 That is, the revocation list must already be present locally.
 If the CRL is contained in `crl.pem`, we include it in the configuration as follows.

 {:.text-muted}
 In the most recent versions (Mbed TLS 3.7), it may be possible to implement online revocation checks manually.
-We will include it in the guide when this version becomes more widely adapted.
+We will include it in the guide when this version becomes more widely adopted.

 ```c
 /* Structure to load the CRL into. */